savin2001/birthday-reminder-interface/README.md

 # birthday-reminder-interface
 This is a simple responsive React application consisting of one page.
 It is a smallproject done after learning about the useState React hook.
 It contains some few css transitions and animations to make it eye catching.
-It makes use of the flex property ans some few media queries tomake it responsive Link to the site is as follows https://birthday-reminder-interface.netlify.app/
+It makes use of the flex property ans some few media queries tomake it responsive.

+#If you want to install the files on your computer then download the files then open command terminal in VSCode and type npm install.This installs all the necessary dependencies.

+#Link to the site is as follows
+https://birthday-reminder-interface.netlify.app/

 View on the laptop